vmware-ibm-jil/vcd_toolkit_for_openshift/README.md

 We enable a model where each development team within the enterprise’s IT organization can have its own independent dedicated OCP clusters:

-•	Each customer business unit will be mapped to a unique vCD “Organization”
+•	Each customer business unit will be mapped to a unique vCD Organization

 •	Each vCD Organization includes one or more OrgVDCs